CoderDKai/capacitor-camera-preview/README.md

 Sets the camera focus to a specific point in the preview.

+Note: The plugin does not attach any native tap-to-focus gesture handlers.
+Handle taps in your HTML/JS (e.g., on the overlaying UI), then pass normalized coordinates here.

 | Param         | Type                                   | Description          |
 | ------------- | -------------------------------------- | -------------------- |
 | **`options`** | <code>{ x: number; y: number; }</code> | - The focus options. |